RobItu/My-ERC20-token/README.md

 ## Getting started

 To get started with Rob Token, you can download the source code from the repository and deploy it to a test network.
-The token has been created using the ERC-20 token standard and can be deployed on Ethereum-based test networks such as Ropsten, Rinkeby, or Kovan.
+The token has been created using the ERC-20 token standard and can be deployed on Ethereum-based test networks such as Goerli.